FabioCentrella94/project7/README.md

 On Mac and Linux in case of denied permission when running the commands use the word `sudo` before the command.
 Example `sudo npm install -g nodemon` and insert your Administrator password.

+On Windows 'npm install' in backend folder doesn't work if you have the project folder in OneDrive.

 ## Usage ##

 Run the file: